leighmacdonald/uncletopia/README.md

 ### caddy

-The [caddy](https://caddyserver.com/) role configured the frontend http server that exposes all the internal services such as the gbans website and grafana.
+The [caddy](https://caddyserver.com/) role configures the frontend http proxy that exposes all the internal services such as the gbans website and grafana.

 ### demostats